MOCAP4ROS2-Project/mocap4ros2_vicon/README.md

 - Launch the Vicon-ROS2 driver launcher: `ros2 launch vicon2_driver vicon2.launch.py`

 - Check new topics where Vicon info is received in custom message format and TFs format.
+     - This driver has one publisher that publish the markers and other TransformBroadcaster that publish the TFs.

+- The vicon driver_node works to the frequency established by Vicon System.

+- The vicon2_driver is a lifecycle node that has this differents states, to know the different states you can run the next command in a terminal:

+          `
+          ros2 lifecycle list vicon2_driver_node
+               - cleanup [2]
+                    Start: inactive
+                    Goal: cleaningup
+               - activate [3]
+                    Start: inactive
+                    Goal: activating
+               - shutdown [6]
+                    Start: inactive
+                    Goal: shuttingdown
+          `
+- If you want to start the vicon2_driver you have to run in other terminal:

+     `ros2 lifecycle set activate`

+- If you want to stop the vicon2_driver you have to run in other terminal:

+     `ros2 lifecycle set shutdown`

 # MOCAP4ROS2